- Brand name

 - caffeine for the treatment of migraines.

-Your doctor or pharmacist has more information on medicines to be careful with or avoid while using Ciloxan® Eye Drops.
+Your doctor and pharmacist will have more information on medicine to be careful with or avoid while using this medicine.

 If you are being changed from one medicine to another, follow your doctor's instructions carefully as to when to stop the medicine and when to start the new eye drops.

 If you do not understand the instructions on the carton / bottle, ask your doctor or pharmacist for help.

 How much to use